 The Blog and Podcast:

-Since variety is the spice of life, on occasion we go a little off topic to discuss other geeky interests on the blog.
-You might see the occasional post about comics and cartoons from around the world, sci-fi and fantasy, or video games and other sorts of gaming as well.
+Since variety is the spice of life, on occasion we go a little off topic to discuss other geeky interests on the blog and podcast.
+You might see the occasional discussion about comics and cartoons from around the world, sci-fi and fantasy books and films, or video games and other sorts of gaming as well.
 Hopefully this gives you a little insight into what else we do in our free time while not shifting the focus of the blog too much.